JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `setAllTaskPayouts.send({ taskId, token, managerAmount, evaluatorAmount, workerAmount }, options)`

-Set the payouts for all task roles (`MANAGER`, `EVALUATOR`, and `WORKER`).
-This can only be called by the user assigned the `MANAGER` task role and only if the `EVALUATOR` and `WORKER` task roles are either not assigned or assigned to the same user as the `MANAGER` task role.
+Set the payouts for all task roles.
+This can only be called by the address assigned the `MANAGER_ROLE` and only if the `EVALUATOR_ROLE` and `WORKER_ROLE` are not assigned or they are assigned to the same address that is currently assigned the `MANAGER_ROLE`.

 **Input**